 Watch collectors often face a problem, whether to repair their watch or simply buy another, and that is what we are here to find out.
-When you discover that your watch is not working as it should be, should you pay out for someone to repair it or cut your losses and purchase another one?
-What kind of factors to do take into consideration with this type of decision?
+When you discover that your watch is not working as it should be, should you pay out for someone to repair it, or cut your losses and purchase another one?
+What kind of factors should you take into consideration with this type of decision?

 What’s It Worth?

 Sometimes a repair may cost much more than the watch is actually worth, but what a watch is worth can be defined in three ways.
-A watch can be worth a lot of money when being re-sold, simply worth a lot to ‘you’ or whether a new one would be cheaper.
+A watch can be worth a lot of money when being re-sold, or carry personal sentimental value.
 Both of these are deciding factors into making the decision to repair or not.

-The only way a watch is going to be worth a fair amount being re-sold is if it is not available anymore, rare, or a luxury brand such as Rolex or Omega.
+The only way a watch is going to be worth a fair amount being re-sold is if it’s not available anymore, rare, or a luxury brand such as Rolex or Omega.
 If it is widely available then the question comes down to how much the watch is worth to you.
-If you decide that it is worth a lot to you, then paying out the costs for repairing it would be worth it.
+If you decide that it’s worth a lot to you, then paying out the costs for repairing it would be worth it.